6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 A list of great things about Yardley has to include the Delaware Canal State Park!

-The nearly 60-mile long state park starts in Bristol, PA (just south of Yardley) and runs all the way to Easton, PA.
+The nearly 60-mile long state park starts south of Yardley in Bristol, PA and runs all the way to Easton, PA.

 It has multiple access points from the boro and surrounding neighborhoods.
-The main access point in the downtown is right next to Krysset on E. Afton Ave.
+The main access point in Yardley Boro is on East Afton Ave just a short walk from our location on Main St.

-There are no motorized vehicles allowed on the towpath so it’s a perfect place to walk, jog, or ride your bike (The kids, too!
-I will go out on a limb to say: bring the whole fam and have fun but help them stay to one side so everyone can pass safely.).
+There are no motorized vehicles allowed on the towpath so it’s a perfect place to walk, jog, or ride your bike.
+Bring the kids, too!

-Access to the canal brings Yardley’s outdoor game from a solid B to an A+.
+Access to the canal brings Yardley’s outdoor game from a B to an A+.

-Everyone enjoys it and with events like Canaloween, it’s sure to be your favorite, too!
+Everyone enjoys it; with events like Canaloween, 5Ks and adjoining open spaces like Macclesfield Park and safe, easy access to Washington's Crossing State Park on both sides of the Delaware, it’s sure to be your favorite, too!

 6. The Downtown (aka the boro)

-It’s also the kind of place that has just enough going on to keep adults happy, too!
+It’s also the kind of place that has just enough going on to keep kids and adults alike happy and entertained, too!

-You don’t have to go far for yoga, the gym, coffee, amazing pizza, a fantastic dinner out, a glass of wine, locally brewed beer, or a cocktail.
+You don’t have to go far for yoga, pilates, a gym, a good book, shopping, coffee, amazing pizza, a fantastic dinner out, a glass of wine, locally brewed beer, or a cocktail.
 It's all in the boro.

-On Saturdays, pop by the Yardley Farmer’s Market, pick up veggies from Abe’s Acres, chocolates from Mecha Chocolates, and Bread from Nord Bread.
+On Saturdays, pop by the Yardley Farmer’s Market, pick up veggies from Abe’s Acres, fresh bread, fruit, pickles, meats and even learn about composting with locally owned and operated Kona Compost.

 Then head over to Pretty Bird, grab a coffee and walk down Main St. to Lake Afton and sit down on the bench near the Old Library and take in the view.
 You’ll be swelling with town pride in no time.

-We do have a few chains (like Starbucks, Wawa, CVS, and SolBol) but so far the boro has kept it pretty small and the locals seem to really appreciate that.
+We do have a few chains (like Starbucks, Wawa, and CVS) but so far the boro has kept it pretty small and both locals and visitors alike seem to really appreciate that.

 Yardley isn’t the biggest (Doylestown) or the coolest (New Hope/Lambertville) small town in the area but what it does have to offer is a very high quality of life that allows you and your family to settle in with plenty of room to grow - personally, socially, and professionally.